Jaxx Liberty Wallet – Should You Trust It?

 Unfortunately, Jaxx has a variety of drawbacks and they even outweigh the advantages that we have discussed above.

 Active users of this wallet claim that there have been issues with transactions, namely with withdrawing particular cryptocurrencies.
-As a rule, leading currencies like Bitcoin and Ethereum worked well enough but less popular (for example, Zcash) were rather slow and it was impossible to send assets even at the tenth attempt.
-Moreover, sometimes money left the account but never landed on recipient’s wallet.
-Good news is that Jaxx wallet’s customer support always returned the funds (even though not within hours).
+As a rule, leading currencies like Bitcoin and Ethereum worked well enough but less popular (for example, Zcash) was rather slow and it was impossible to send assets even at the tenth attempt.
+Moreover, sometimes money left the account but never landed on the recipient’s wallet.
+The good news is that the Jaxx wallet’s customer support always returned the funds (even though not within hours).

 At the moment this question is still open and the problem isn’t solved.

-Second drawback of Jaxx blockchain wallet is the fee, when conducting exchanges via ShapeShift.
-On one hand, internal exchange is rather convenient and there are no risks of bad performance during multiple operations from wallet to wallet or exchange to exchange.
-But very often it is cheaper to exchange assets on a side service.
+The second drawback of the Jaxx blockchain wallet is the fee when conducting exchanges via ShapeShift.
+On one hand, the internal exchange is rather convenient and there are no risks of bad performance during multiple operations from wallet to wallet or exchange to exchange.
+But very often it is cheaper to exchange assets on side service.
 Jaxx fees differ but they are always rather high, so we recommend getting familiar with all of the terms and conditions before using their exchange.

 This may save you tens or even hundreds of dollars!

 Another drawback that we wanted to discuss in this Jaxx wallet review is its technical aspects.
-As you already know, they are an open source service but if you study wallet’s code in details, you will see that there are only certain parts in a free access.
+As you already know, they are an open-source service but if you study the wallet’s code in detail, you will see that there are only certain parts in free access.
 Yes, these parts are quite secure and don’t indicate that hidden parts have something to let us put on our guard.
-But still there is a chance that they have hidden system’s vulnerability or any other imperfection.
+But still there is a chance that they have a hidden system’s vulnerability or any other imperfection.

 We can’t say that the support team quickly solves arising problems even though they provide timely answers.

-For examples, issues concerning withdrawals may take weeks!
+For example, issues concerning withdrawals may take weeks!